aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/read-numbers-spreadsheet-developed-by-apple-inc-using-aspose-cells/_index.md

             // Specify load options to load Numbers spreadsheet const opts = new LoadOptions(LoadFormat.Numbers);

-            // Load the Numbers spreadsheet in workbook with above load options const wb = new Workbook(new Uint8Array(arrayBuffer), opts);
+            // Load the Numbers spreadsheet into a workbook with the above load options const wb = new Workbook(new Uint8Array(arrayBuffer), opts);

             // Save the workbook to PDF format